 When traveling from O’Hare to downtown, there is a premium full fare of $5.
 Travelling from downtown to O’Hare is the regular full fare of $2.50.

-domestic terminal to reach the station.
-Follow the “Trains to City” on the overhead wayfinding signs.
-If arriving at the i terminal, follow signs to the Airport Transit System (ATS).
+If arriving in the domestic terminal, follow the “Trains to City” on the overhead wayfinding signs.
+If arriving at the international terminal, follow signs to the Airport Transit System (ATS).
 Ride the next train to Terminal 2 and then follow the “Trains to City” sign.

 Midway Orange Line